aisingapore/TagUI/README.md

 or|&#124;&#124;

 ### REST API
 Automation flows can be triggered via REST API.
 TA.Gui has an API service and runner for managing a queue of incoming requests via API.
 To setup, add a crontab entry on your server with the desired frequency to check and process incoming requests.
-For example, the following job will check every hour and run flows in the queue which have not been executed yet.
+For example, the following job will check every hour and run pending flows in the queue.

 ```
 0 * * * * cd /full_path_on_your_server && ./tagui_crontab